On varying coefficients of spatial inhomogeneous nonlinear Schr\"odinger equation: Introduction

 \section{Introduction}

 In this article, we revisit a nonlinear evolution equation for wave packet surface gravity waves with variation in topography.
 The equation is described by the spatial nonlinear Schr\"{o}dinger (NLS) equation with varying coefficients.
-It was derived by~Djordjevi\'{c} and Redekopp~\cite{djor78} and the correction to the nonlinear coefficient was given by Dingemans and Otta~\cite{ding01}.
-The equation has been studied in the context of smooth topography by Benilov, Flanagan and Howlin~\cite{ben05} and strong smooth topography by Benilov and Howlin~\cite{ben06}.
+It was derived in~\cite{djor78} and the correction to the nonlinear coefficient was given in~\cite{debn94,ding97,ding01}.
+The equation has been studied in the context of smooth topography in~\cite{ben05} and strong smooth topography in~\cite{ben06}.
 However, it can be verified that the nonlinear coefficients used in these studies are inaccurate.
 In this article, we compare analytically and qualitatively between the accurate and inaccurate nonlinear coefficients and a consequence of choosing particular wave characteristics and fluid depth variation to the model equation.